-- Take a course in Child Development – One of the single most beneficial steps you can take as a care provider is to become knowledgeable in the field of Child Development.
+- Take a course in Child Development – One of the single most beneficial steps you can take as a provider is to become knowledgeable in the field of Child Development.
 It can only benefit you as well as your clients to have a background knowledge in the developmental stages of the children you will care for.
-Check out your local community college, Lynda.com or even YouTube for resources for building your base knowledge.
+Check out your local community college, Lynda.com or even YouTube for resources for building your knowledge base.

 - Certifications – If you do decide to take a child development course, aim toward the ones that provide some sort of certificate at completion.
 Parents like to see that you are who you say you are.
-Certificates confirm your dedication to continued knowledge in your profession.
+Certificates confirm your dedication to a continued knowledge of your profession.

 - Workshops – Just as a college course can provide extensive knowledge in child development, a workshop can give you tools.
-Specific tools to implementing things like curriculum, scheduling, communications with parents, etc. Request information from your local child care resource center about upcoming workshops and take one or two.
+Specific tools for implementing things like curriculum, scheduling, communications with parents, etc. Request information from your local childcare resource center about upcoming workshops and take one or two.

 - NAEYC or National Association for the Education of Young Children is very well known.
 It is usually one of the first association’s child development students become affiliated with.